-• H-free: For every fixed graph H let \mathcal{P}H be the property of not containing a copy of H, and let \mathcal{P}H^ be the property of not containing an induced copy of H. The property \mathcal{P}H was (implicitly) shown to be testable in [3], and \mathcal{P}H^ was shown to be testable in [4].

-- k-colorability: The k-colorability property was (implicitly) shown to be testable already in [33].
-In [23], a simplified explicit tester was studied with a significantly better query complexity.
-This result was further improved by [6]. - Induced vertex colorability: The main technical step in the proof of the main result of [4] was in showing that for every finite set of k-colored graphs \mathcal{K} , one can test the property of a graph being vertex k-colorable with no induced colored graph from the set \mathcal{K} .
-Note, that any such property is hereditary - Induced edge colorability: Following [4], further induced edge-colorability properties were studied in [17].
+- H-free: For every fixed graph H let \mathcal{P}H be the property of not containing a copy of H, and let \mathcal{P}H^ be the property of not containing an induced copy of H. The property \mathcal{P}H was (implicitly) shown to be testable in [2], and \mathcal{P}H^ was shown to be testable in [3]. - k-colorability: The k-colorability property was (implicitly) shown to be testable already in [27].
+In [20], a simplified explicit tester was studied with a significantly better query complexity.
+This result was further improved by [5]. - Induced vertex colorability: The main technical step in the proof of the main result of [3] was in showing that for every finite set of k-colored graphs \mathcal{K} , one can test the property of a graph being vertex k-colorable with no induced colored graph from the set \mathcal{K} .
+Note, that any such property is hereditary - Induced edge colorability: Following [3], further induced edge-colorability properties were studied in [14].
 In this case we have a finite set of k-edge-colored graphs \mathcal{K} , and the property defined by \mathcal{K} is that of having a k-edge-coloring with no induced colored graph from the set \mathcal{K} .
-Note, that any such property is hereditary, and that by Theorem 1 we can even take \mathcal{K} to be an infinite family of edge-colored graphs. - Graph partition problems: One of the main results of [23] is that any graph-partition problem is testable with two-sided error.
-A characterization of the graph-partition properties that are testable with one-sided error was obtained in [25].
-This characterization (essentially) follows as a special case of Theorem 2, as what it (implicitly) states is that a partition problem is testable with one-sided error if and only if it is hereditary. - Monotone graph properties: Very recently, the authors have shown in [11] that any monotone graph property is testable with one-sided error (a graph-property is monotone if it is closed under removal of vertices and edges, therefore, any monotone property is in particular hereditary).
-Though this family of graph properties is very general and contains many interesting graph properties such as k-colorability, being H-free and certain Ramsey properties, it fails to include many interesting hereditary non-monotone properties such as those that were discussed in Subsection 2.1. - One-sided vs. two-sided testers: The first author has shown ([25], Appendix D) that if a hereditary graph property is testable with two-sided error then it is also testable with one-sided error (but not necessarily with the same query complexity).
-By Theorem 1, this transformation becomes obsolete, as Theorem 1 directly asserts that any hereditary graph property is testable with one-sided error. - Bounded first order graph properties: Theorem 4 extends the main result of [4], where the first order graph-property can contain only a single predicate A_i .
+Note, that any such property is hereditary, and that by Theorem 1 we can even take \mathcal{K} to be an infinite family of edge-colored graphs. - Graph partition problems: One of the main results of [20] is that any graph-partition problem is testable with two-sided error.
+[21] gives a characterization of the graph-partition properties that are testable with one-sided error.
+This characterization (essentially) follows as a special case of Theorem 2, as what it (implicitly) states is that a partition problem is testable with one-sided error if and only if it is hereditary. - Monotone graph properties: Very recently, the authors have shown in [10] that any monotone graph property is testable with one-sided error (a graph-property is monotone if it is closed under removal of vertices and edges, therefore, any monotone property is in particular hereditary).
+Though this family of graph properties is very general and contains many interesting graph properties such as k-colorability, being H-free and certain Ramsey properties, it fails to include many interesting hereditary non-monotone properties such as those that were discussed in Subsection 2.1. - One-sided vs. two-sided testers: The first author has shown ([21], Appendix D) that if a hereditary graph property is testable with two-sided error then it is also testable with one-sided error (but not necessarily with the same query complexity).
+By Theorem 1, this transformation becomes obsolete, as Theorem 1 directly asserts that any hereditary graph property is testable with one-sided error. - Bounded first order graph properties: Theorem 4 extends the main result of [3], where the first order graph-property can contain only a single predicate A_i .

 It is important to note that Theorems 1 and 2 do not assert the existence of one-sided error testers, which are as efficient as the ad-hoc testers that were designed for every specific property in the above mentioned papers.
-For example, the query complexity of the tester for k-colorability that follows as a special case of Theorem 1, is significantly larger than the query complexity which is guaranteed by the main result of [23] and [6].
-These large bounds are obviously a consequence of the generality of Theorems 1 and 2.
-Furthermore, by Theorem 4 of [11], the upper bounds of Theorems 1 and 2 cannot be generally improved even for monotone graph properties.
-See the precise statement in [11].
+This is obviously a consequence of the generality of Theorems 1 and 2.
+It should be noted, however, that by Theorem 4 of [10], the upper bounds of Theorems 1 and 2 cannot be generally improved even for monotone graph properties.
+See the precise statement in [10].